BillWan-zzzyyy/yolov11-vehicle-speed-tracker/README.md

 Designed for use in road surveillance, intelligent traffic systems, and smart city infrastructure, this system integrates with the Supervision library for real-time annotation and visualization.

-This repository is built on the foundation of [**YOLOv11-vehicle-speed-tracker.**](https://github.com/krishnapriya-nynaru/yolov11-vehicle-speed-tracker)
+This repository is built on [**YOLOv11-vehicle-speed-tracker.**](https://github.com/krishnapriya-nynaru/yolov11-vehicle-speed-tracker).
+Thanks krishnapriya for the contribution!

 ## Table of Contents